stevemussmann/p12automation/README.md

 sed -i 's/mussmann/yourusernamehere/g'
 ```

-If you don't feel comfortable running the sed command, then you can open the comline.py file in a text editor and change out my user name (mussmann) for yours in line 33 of code, which should be as shown below:
+Alternatively, if you don't feel comfortable running the sed command, then you can open the comline.py file in a text editor and change out my user name (mussmann) for yours in line 33 of code, which should be as shown below:

 ```
 default="/home/mussmann/local/scripts/python/p12automation/rubiasCode.R",